 - Which gender, which age group and which geographic region is interacting the most with my contents?

-Always refer to the objectives you have defined in advance and analyse the relevant key figures for your targets, which can provide you with the information on the progress of your measures and actions.
+Always refer to the objectives you have defined in advance and analyse the relevant key figures for your targets.
+This can provide you with the information on the progress of your measures and actions.

 After the production, the distribution and the performance analysis, there is an other important step, which needs to be done: The Optimisation.

 You should never see your content work as a completed work.
 Use the information you get from your analysis to optimize and constantly adapt your future content to suit better and better the needs of your target audience.
 Sometimes your users are also providing you with constructive suggestions for improvement.
 Benefit from those suggestions and implement them in your future articles.

 Inbound Marketing has become indispensable in Digital Marketing.
 Companies will be able to build successful client relations only if they create a high relevance content for their target audience.

 It is statistically proven that 60% of the users are doing research work after having read the content of a product.
 For each amount spent, Content Marketing is generating leads three times more, than traditional Marketing.

 This confirms the change of the perspective, which is carried out in the Inbound Marketing, namely a shift from the product to the interests of the users.